cyyever/PyAST/README.md

 # PyAST
-A python library for code preprocessing by encapsulating LLVM
+A C++/Python library for code preprocessing by encapsulating LLVM